-Acne Vulgaris is a common disease of the pilosebaceous unit, involving abnormalities in sebum production, follicular epithelial desquamation, bacterial proliferation and inflammation.
-According to the American Academy of Dermatology, Acne Vulgaris affects approximately 40-50 million people in the United States.
+Acne Vulgaris is a common disease of the pilosebaceous unit, involving abnormalities in sebum production, follicular epithelial desquamatin and bacterial proliferation.
+According to the American Academy of Dermatology, acne vulgaris affects approximately 40 million to 50 million people in the United States.

+The disease occurs most frequently during childhood and adolescence (affecting 80% to 85% of all adolescents) but it may also appear in adults.
 Acne patients suffer from the appearance of lesions on areas of the body with a large concentration of oil glands, such as the face, chest, neck and back.
-These lesions can be inflamed (papules, pustules, nodules) and non-inflamed (comedones).
+These lesions can be inflamed (papules, pustules, nodules) or non-inflamed (comedones).

 - Stimulated sebaceous gland, resulting in excess production of sebum.